mk270/whitakers-words/operational.md

 For a few adjectives, the only stem in the dictionary is COMP or SUPER.
 When there is just one comparison, the WORDS dictionary gives that expanded meaning.
-This might be considered inconsistant, in that it expects the user to observe the FORM to interpret the meaning, but it is consisent with ordinary dictionary practice.
+This might be considered inconsistent, in that it expects the user to observe the FORM to interpret the meaning, but it is consistent with ordinary dictionary practice.

 Initially there were more defective adjective entries.
 I had accepted assertions in OLD or L+S and others like 'comparative does not exist'.
-Later on I went over to the position that even if theCicero did not use it, someone might.
+Later on I went over to the position that even if Cicero did not use it, someone might.
 I started generating COMP and SUPER where it seemed reasonable.
 One can also count on a suffix to correct most omissions, and it will.